Are you thinking of moving to Portugal in the latter half of 2023?

 This ruling enables the family members of an EU/EEA/Swiss citizen to obtain residency in any EU country through their spouse or long-term partner.

-Typically, it applies not only to the non-EU spouse/long-term partner, but also to dependent children and dependent parents.
+It applies not only to the non-EU spouse/long-term partner, but also to dependent children and dependent parents.

-If you’re not an EU/EEA/Swiss citizen and nor is your partner, don’t worry!
+If you’re not an EU/EEA/Swiss citizen and nor is your partner – don’t worry!

 There are still plenty of easy ways to become resident in Portugal.